ncatlab/nlab-content/pages/8822.md

 ## Caution on terminology

-The term 'generator' is more ambiguous because of the use of 'generators' as in [[generators and relations]].
+The term 'generator' is slightly more ambiguous because of the use of 'generators' in [[generators and relations]].
+That said, there is a link between these two senses provided by theorem \ref{motive} (q.v.).

 ## Definitions